Official Firstbase.io pricing and back-office add-ons 2026

 Mailroom and address workflows

-If you need a U.S. address workflow immediately, Firstbase has the stronger offer today.
+If you need a U.S. virtual address or mailroom workflow immediately, Firstbase has the stronger offer today.

 Bundled service model